LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Introduction

-Among PEFT approaches, LoRA~\cite{hu2022lora} has gained widespread adoption by introducing low-rank matrices to approximate full weight updates, enabling competitive performance with significantly reduced computational and economic costs \cite{alpaca}.
+Among PEFT approaches, LoRA~\cite{hu2022lora} has gained widespread adoption by introducing low-rank matrices to approximate full weight updates, producing competitive performance with significantly reduced computational and economic costs \cite{alpaca}.
 Variants in the LoRA family further refine the method by biased fine-tuning modules \cite{zhu2024asymmetrylowrankadaptersfoundation,hayou2024loraefficientlowrank} or dimensions \cite{meng2024pissa} to accelerate convergence and achieve superior performance.
 However, constrained by the low-rank assumption, these paradigms often struggle to balance model performance and efficiency, particularly in domain-specific tasks~\cite{yang2024lowrankadaptationfoundationmodels,ghosh2024closerlooklimitationsinstruction} and continual learning scenarios~\cite{shuttleworth2024loravsfinetuningillusion}.
-In such settings, low rank configurations (e.g., $8$ or $16$) can lead to performance degradation and underfitting~\cite{biderman2024loralearnsforgets}.
+In such settings, low-rank configurations (e.g., $8$ or $16$) can lead to performance degradation and under-fitting~\cite{biderman2024loralearnsforgets}.
 Although increasing the rank may mitigate these issues, it introduces additional memory consumption, extensive floating point operations, and risks of overfitting or convergence difficulties \cite{kalajdzievski2023rankstabilizationscalingfactor,borse2024fourafourierlowrank}.
 Recent studies have attempted to approximate high-rank updates by accumulating multiple low-rank components.
-However, these approaches still suffer from issues such as locally low-rank updates~\cite{meng2024periodiclorabreakinglowrankbottleneck,lialin2023relorahighranktraininglowrank} or increased computational complexity \cite{zhao2024galorememoryefficientllmtraining}.
-Therefore, while the low-rank assumption offers notable improvements in efficiency, it also introduces inherent limitations.
+However, these approaches still suffer from issues such as locally low-rank updates~\cite{lialin2023relorahighranktraininglowrank,meng2024periodiclorabreakinglowrankbottleneck} or increased computational complexity \cite{zhao2024galorememoryefficientllmtraining}.
+Therefore, while the low-rank assumption offers notable improvements in parameter efficiency, it also introduces inherent limitations.

 The Lottery Ticket Hypothesis \cite{frankle2019lotterytickethypothesisfinding} suggests that dense neural networks contain trainable sub-networks capable of achieving comparable test accuracy.
-This prompts us to reconsider the route of PEFT and explore an alternative: \textbf{Can we identify and fine-tune such sub-networks within the backbone model to achieve high-quality adaptation more efficiently?}
+This prompts us to reconsider the PEFT roadmap and explore an alternative: \textbf{Can we identify and fine-tune such sub-networks within the backbone model to achieve high-quality adaptation more efficiently?}